verhas/jamal/SECURITY.md

 While the primary focus is on the current release, we understand that upgrading to the latest version may not always be immediately feasible for all users.
 In cases where a serious security issue is reported in an older version, **support and patches will be considered under specific conditions**:

-- **Severity and Impact**: The security issue must be significant and pose considerable risk to users.
+- **Severity and Impact**: The security issue must be significant and pose a considerable risk to users.
 - **Demand for the Patch**: There must be a reasonable and strong demand for a patch among users who are unable to upgrade to the latest version.
 This is often evaluated based on the user base's feedback and the critical nature of the environments where the older version is deployed.
 - **Feasibility**: The feasibility of backporting a patch to an older version will be considered.